heistp/sce-l4s-bakeoff/README.md

 [here](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/).

-Following are descriptions of the scenarios, with observations and links to some relevant results obtained in Portland:
+Following are descriptions of the scenarios, with observations and links to some relevant results from Portland:

 ### Scenario 1

-> This is simply a sanity check to make sure the tools worked.
+> This is a sanity check to make sure the tools worked, and evaluate some
+> basics.

 L4S: Sender → L4S middlebox (bottleneck) → L4S Receiver

-SCE: Sender → SCE middlebox (bottleneck) → SCE Receiver
+SCE: Sender → SCE middlebox 1q (bottleneck) → SCE Receiver

 #### Scenario 1 Portland Results